Maraimalai Adigal Bridge

 The Maraimalai Adigal Bridge (previously the Marmalong Bridge) is a road bridge on Anna Salai connecting the northern and southern banks of the Adyar River.

 History

 The oldest bridge across the Adyar River - the Marmalong Bridge - was originally constructed by the Armenian merchant Coja Petrus Uscan in 1728 at the cost of Rs. one lakh.
+He left a trilingual inscription in Armenian, Latin, and Persian.
 The bridge was named after the nearby village of Mambalam which was Anglicized to Marmalan or Marmalong.
 The dilapidated old bridge was replaced by a new one in 1966.
 The new bridge is named after Maraimalai Adigal, a Tamil writer and proponent of the Pure Tamil movement.

 Uscan's construction of the bridge is commemorated by a plaque at the northern end of the bridge adjoining the Saidapet bus stand.